 The way he saw the importance of power had a bigger story to tell – “Without electricity, my computer wouldn’t work.”
 His biggest worry was not that there would no air-conditioner or television (or the radio at that time), but that he would be deprived of his garage computer that housed his inventions.
 These are moments when lesser individuals would crack, but what was incredible with Larry was his insane focus on building a great product in the face of the most trying existential adversity.

-His Eureka moment, when he knew he was on to something really big
+Larry Ellison’s Eureka moment, when he knew he was on to something really big

 It was clear from my interaction that Larry had a very strong foundation in Mathematics – this was confirmed by his references to “partial differential equations” and “tautologies”, terminologies which only mathematicians will use in a gathering of entrepreneurs.
 I have a belief that the best software engineers share this in common.
 They marry their proficiency in everything Math with a very intuitive understanding of how computer programs work – and Larry was no exception.
 The exception was that he was a great software engineer who also knew how businesses could be built.

-In his early years, Larry was fascinated by Mathematical papers published on relational data models coming out of IBM’s stable – particularly the ones on storing data in the form of tables.
+In his early years, Larry Ellison was fascinated by Mathematical papers published on relational data models coming out of IBM’s stable – particularly the ones on storing data in the form of tables.
 But storing data in rows and columns on the storage systems of the 1970s was very inefficient.
 And this was the seed of Larry’s empire – using traditional storage systems to create a tabular data interface, and a language to view that data with complex operations such as joins.
 This interface, called Relational Database, and the language, now called Structured Query Language, are both basic chapters in any software engineering course today.
 Both of these are the arteries of almost all the information systems today, having created careers for millions of software professionals right from the 1980s.

 It was when he ran his first benchmarks that proved that this tabular data could be retrieved 10% faster than the standard file I/O of that time (with the power of relational data models) that he really knew he had built something for posterity.
 He then thought this company was worth “100 million dollars” – well, it is worth 180 billion today!